 Blueberries and plantains contain anti-ulcerogenic compounds that stimulate the production of mucus in the gastric mucosal barrier.
-Cranberry extract might prove helpful as well.8 Pomegranates may help, too!9 Resveratrol from red grapes and ellagic acid from strawberries , inhibits H. pylori.10
+Cranberry extract might prove helpful, as well as 8 pomegranates!
+9 Resveratrol from red grapes and ellagic acid from strawberries inhibit H. pylori.10

 Flavonoids should become your good friends!
 Two good sources of flavones are celery and parsley.
 Nitrates from vegetables such as spinach, beets, and lettuce are helpful.
 The salivary glands take the nitrates and convert them into nitrites.
 The stomach converts nitrites into nitric oxide, a molecule that improves blood flow in the mucosa.11 A diet rich in fiber, especially pectin, is associated with reduced rate of ulcers.
 One study showed that a high fiber diet reduces the recurrence rate of duodenal ulcers by half!

 Don’t Forget the Psyche!

 As previously mentioned, but worthy of further discussion, stress affects the gastrointestinal tract.
 Fear can decrease blood flow to the stomach, while anger causes the capillaries in the stomach to become engorged, more friable, and susceptible to bleeding.
 Chronic anxiety can increase acid production.
 The following true account from the 1950’s poignantly illustrates the critical role of emotional health and the power of forgiveness.

 “Maria” was from a wealthy family in Europe.
 She had come to the United States many years ago and experienced two unfortunate marriages.
 Now her current marriage was in deep trouble, as well.
 A bleeding stomach ulcer brought her to Wildwood Lifestyle Center & Hospital.
 She did not want surgery.